 Gelcoat Repair on a Boat — Step by Step for First-Timers

-Boat gelcoat repair step by step — that’s the search that sent me down a three-hour rabbit hole the first time I stood in my driveway staring at a gouge on my 2003 Bayliner.
-The damage wasn’t catastrophic.
-A dock cleat had caught the hull during a rough landing, and now there was a chip about the size of a quarter, deep enough to show white fiberglass underneath the cream-colored gel.
-I figured I’d find a simple tutorial, knock it out in a weekend, and be done.
+Boat gelcoat repair has gotten complicated with all the conflicting tutorials, forum arguments, and suspiciously vague YouTube videos flying around.
+I know because I spent three hours down that rabbit hole the first time I stood in my driveway staring at a gouge on my 2003 Bayliner.
+Dock cleat caught the hull during a rough landing — left a chip about the size of a quarter, deep enough to expose the white fiberglass underneath the cream gel.
+I figured I’d find something straightforward, knock it out over a weekend, done.
 What I actually found were guides written for people who already knew what MEKP was and had apparently repaired gelcoat approximately one thousand times before.
 This guide is not that.
-This is for the person standing in the boat aisle at West Marine with no idea what they’re holding, trying to figure out if they need paste or liquid and whether the $18 kit is a lie.
+This is for the person standing in the boat aisle at West Marine holding two different products, trying to figure out if they need paste or liquid and whether the $18 kit is a lie.

 Spoiler: the $18 kit is kind of a lie.
 More on that in a minute.